devisle/advanced-react-cli/README.md

 **Be sure to check the above repos out if you're facing any issues!
 We are of course, always open to improvements.**

+## Try out the Advanced-React-CLI

+Just type in the following command in your terminal and run it!
+(Please check FAQ for more on testing and contributions) `npx advanced-react-cli`

 ## What does this do?

 It is still under development.
 But, as of this current beta version, we have enabled a few options like: